-The most successful cohorts are the ones where the scholars are present and accessible to their colleagues.
-As such, it is expected that scholars be at the Harvard Center for Population and Development Studies (HSPDS), where the program resides, a good part of the time.
+The most successful cohorts are the ones where the Scholars are present and accessible to their colleagues.
+As such, it is expected that Scholars be at the Harvard Center for Population and Development Studies (HCPDS), where the program resides, a good part of the time.
 They are also expected to attend all HSS seminars (bi-weekly) as well as participate in all “off-week” meetings (with the co-directors) which take place also bi-weekly.
-It is mandatory for scholars to participate in the annual HSS site review, as well as the Annual Meeting in the spring.
+It is mandatory for Scholars to participate in the annual HSS site review, as well as the Annual Meeting in the spring.

-The Harvard School of Public Health also maintains a psychophysiology laboratory run by Prof. Laura Kubzansky (HSS associate site director here at Harvard).
+The Harvard T.H.
+Chan School of Public Health also maintains a psychophysiology laboratory run by Prof. Laura Kubzansky (HSS associate site director here at Harvard).

 To learn more about the Robert Wood Johnson Foundation Health & Society Scholars program, visit: http://www.healthandsocietyscholars.org/